-Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
-Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)7.C.
+Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality, except for flow, which was reduced to twice per week.
+Quarterly sampling is required for Total Phosphorus, Total Kjeldahl Nitrogen, and Nitrate + Nitrite per 10 CSR 20-7.015(9)(D)8.A.
+Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)7.A.

-Sampling Type Justification: As per 10 CSR 20-7.015, BOD5, TSS and WET test samples collected for media filters may be grab samples.
-Grab samples must be collected for pH, E. coli, TRC, Oil & Grease, and Dissolved Oxygen in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5, and TSS samples collected for lagoons may be grab samples.
+Grab samples must be collected for pH, E. coli, and Oil & Grease, in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.